 It’s never as good as when it’s made fresh, but, yes, you can freeze leftovers in an airtight container.
 Reheat it in the oven in a casserole pan with a bit of water, covered in foil.

 Love this recipe?
 Please leave a 5-heart 💜💜💜💜💜 rating in the recipe card below.
 Let me know how much you loved it, or any problems you had, in the comments section further down.

 Cavatappi Mac and Cheese

-- 8 ounces cheddar cheese give or take to total one pound or 16 ounces of cheese
+- 8 ounces sharp cheddar or other cheddar cheese give or take to total one pound or 16 ounces of cheese

 - 5 ounces gruyere or other Swiss cheese give or take